laleksic/URMulator/README.md

 part of the curriculum of Informatics studies at the Faculty of Mathematics, University of Belgrade.
 I release it publically in the hope that it will be useful to fellow students.

-### What makes it different from other URM simulators?
-The graphical interface with a built in text editor for writing URM programs, and an image viewer for a dynamically generated graph based on your URM program, replacing pen and paper, making solving URM problems more fluid and hopefully more intuitive.
+**What makes it different from other URM simulators** is the graphical interface with a built-in text editor for writing URM programs, and an image viewer for a dynamically generated graph based on your URM program, replacing pen and paper, making solving URM problems more fluid and hopefully more intuitive.

 ## Changelog